medeiros-dev/notification-service/README.md

 ## Configuration

-Configuration for all services is managed **exclusively via environment variables** set within the `docker-compose.yml` file.
+Configuration for all services is managed primarily via environment variables set within the `docker-compose.yml` file.
+For sensitive information like email credentials, Docker secrets are used.

 Key environment variables configured in `docker-compose.yml` include: